Show Some Respect

 "Show Some Respect" is a song recorded by recording artist Tina Turner.
 It was written by Terry Britten and Sue Shifrin and released as the sixth single from her fifth solo album Private Dancer (1984).
-While not released as a single in Europe, it found Top 40 success in the US and nearly made the Top 40 in Canada, peaking at number 42.
+While not released as a single in Europe, it found Top 40 success in the US by peaking at number 37 on the Billboard Hot 100 charts, and nearly made the Top 40 in Canada, peaking at number 42.
 The B-side to "Show Some Respect" is a live cover of Prince's song "Let's Pretend We're Married".